Organice/django-organice/docs/installation.rst

 6. Initialize your database and start rocking::

-    $ python manage.py createdb --noinput
+    $ python manage.py syncdb --migrate
     $ python manage.py runserver

-  You can now point your browser to http://127.0.0.1/ and start developing your project locally.
+  You can now point your browser to http://127.0.0.1:8000/ and start developing your project locally.

   ..